USNavalResearchLaboratory/cgrow/README.md

 # CGROW
 CGROW is a set of tools that include a library, a testing framework and a graphical user interface application for determining parameters of fatigue crack growth models from data.
-The library utilizes non-linear derivative free optimizers to achieve automatic determination.
+The library utilizes non-linear derivative free optimizers to achieve automatic parameter determination.

 DISTRIBUTION STATEMENT A. Approved for public release; distribution is unlimited.